ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Keep This. ?
-The following carefully 1
-prepared table of standard weights per i
 bushel will be found useful for refer- !
 ence.
 It takes of wheat sixty pounds to